How we compare.

 - Whether the carrier accepts customers based on common nomad situations (already abroad, no fixed address, multiple countries).

-We would rather list five carriers we understand deeply than twenty carriers we describe poorly.
+We would rather list a small number of carriers we understand deeply than twenty carriers we describe poorly.

 Not every carrier we consider belongs in the static side-by-side table.
 We split things into two groups:

-- Core side-by-side carriers — Genki, SafetyWing and PassportCard.
-These are compared in detail on compare.html against the same set of features.
+- Side-by-side comparison set — Genki, SafetyWing, PassportCard, World Nomads, Cigna Global and Allianz Care.
+These six are compared in detail on compare.html against the same set of features.
+Current head-to-head pages: Genki vs SafetyWing, Genki vs PassportCard, SafetyWing vs PassportCard and SafetyWing vs World Nomads.

-- Specialist quiz candidates — for example ERV (a Swedish travel insurer) or World Nomads (adventure and trip-focused cover).
-The quiz may surface these when your country, trip type or priorities make them a relevant fit.
+- Specialist quiz candidates — for example ERV, which may fit Swedish residents looking to keep home-country travel cover in sync.
+ERV is not part of the static side-by-side table; the quiz may surface specialist carriers when your country, trip type or priorities make them a relevant fit.
 We don't promote them generally — they appear only when the matching logic finds a specific reason.

 This is intentional.
 The side-by-side table works best with a focused set of carriers that can be compared like-for-like.
 The quiz can be smarter and bring in specialist carriers for specific profiles.
 We do not claim to compare the broad insurance market.

-Final prices and terms always come from the carrier at the point of sale.
-Always check the carrier's quote and policy document before buying.
+A standard-profile reference price is never your personal price and is not presented as verified; it also does not affect quiz ranking or sorting.
+Final prices and terms always come from the carrier at the point of sale — always check the carrier's quote and policy document before buying.

 How we describe trade-offs